wellsjo/cryptowatch-api/README.md

 **Kind**: instance method of [<code>CryptoWatch</code>](#CryptoWatch)
 <a name="CryptoWatch+trades"></a>

-### cryptoWatch.trades(market, pair)
+### cryptoWatch.trades(market, pair, params)
-Returns trades for a given market and currency pair
+Returns trades for a given market and currency pair.

 **Kind**: instance method of [<code>CryptoWatch</code>](#CryptoWatch)